Garfield: Caught in the Act

-Garfield: Caught in the Act (Note: Also known as Garfield in TV Land!) is a 1995 side-scrolling platform game developed and published by Sega for the Genesis and Game Gear.
-A Microsoft Windows version followed.
-It is based upon Jim Davis' comic strip cat, Garfield, and draws inspiration from Davis' 1984 book Garfield: His 9 Lives.
-Odie scares Garfield while they are watching television and they fall on the TV, breaking it.
-Both characters attempt to repair it before Jon Arbuckle catches them; however, the thrown spare parts become an electronic monster known as the Glitch, transporting Garfield into the TV, where he must defeat him in order to get out.
+Garfield: Caught in the Act (Note: Also known as Garfield in TV Land!) is a 1995 side-scrolling platform game developed and published by Sega for the Genesis and Game Gear; a Microsoft Windows version was also released.
+It is based upon Jim Davis' comic strip character, Garfield, and draws inspiration from Davis' 1984 book Garfield: His 9 Lives.
+The story follows Garfield, who is watching television when Odie scares him, causing him to fall onto the television and break it; they both attempt to repair it before Jon catches them.
+However, some leftover parts become an electronic monster known as the Glitch, who transports Garfield inside the TV, where he must defeat it in order to escape.

-Garfield: Caught in the Act was met with mixed reception from critics.
+Upon release, Garfield: Caught in the Act received mixed reviews from critics, who praised its animation and graphics, but criticized its high difficulty, controls and gameplay.